leontristain/modnotes/windhelm/guidelines.md

 Granted, what constitutes "an area" is kind of vague, so in the end it's your call, but you get what I mean.

-### Please remember to add signs to the Windhelm Worldspace to match your content
+### Please remember to add signs etc to the Windhelm Worldspace with your addon

-This is just a reminder for something that I think is easy to forget.

-If you turned one of the buildings into a shop, you should also add a sign for it in the Windhelm worldspace just outside the door.
-This should be the responsibility of the addon because the sign should reflect what the addon turned the building into, which can easily differ from addon to addon.
+Suppose you turned one of the buildings into a shop, don't forget to add a sign for it in the Windhelm worldspace next to the door.
+If you're implementing that bakery, you might want to consider adding smokestacks and having smoke come out of it.
+If you're implementing that bathhouse, perhaps a good idea is to add some pipes that comes out somewhere near the door to let out steam.

-The placement of the sign object should be purely additive, and shouldn't touch any navmesh or exterior doors, so it should be perfectly fine to do so.

-You might also consider adding exterior decor features that specifically depends on the building's function.
-For example, if you are implementing the Windhelm Bakery Building as an actual bakery, you might want to add smokestacks to the roof.
-If you are implementing the Windhelm Bathhouse interior as an actual bathhouse, you might want to add steam pipes releasing steam into that cozy alleyway the bathhouse is on.
+Anyway, this is just a reminder for stuff that might be easy to forget.
+That's all.

 ## When Working On Interior Cells